Updated April 24th, 2018.

 The GDPR aims to modernize the EU legal system regarding data, strengthen individuals’ rights, and improve the clarity and coherence of the EU rules.

-We know that our clients, partners and investors have a lot of questions around the implications of the GDPR legislation, especially when it comes to the different types of data collection.
+We know that our clients, publisher partners and investors have a lot of questions around the implications of the GDPR legislation, especially when it comes to the different types of data collection.

 The GDPR establishes a clear distinction between sensitive personal data and non-sensitive personal data.
 Since Criteo only collects non-sensitive personal data in the form of cookies, we are very familiar with those distinctions.